Bullets In The Back: How Boomers & Retirees Will Become Bailout, Stimulus & Currency War Casualties

 Every time you buy a new TV, clock radio, DVD player, or toaster oven – you'll take a bullet.

-As you see, these bullets we will be taking are not only for luxuries, but for the very day to day necessities of keeping warm, transportation and keeping food on the table.
-And if you are an older American, and you have a portfolio that's being savaged by what's going on here, then hopefully you can clearly see how this currency war may be one of the major determinants of your personal standard of living for years and even decades to come.
+These bullets we have been taking are not only for luxuries, but for the very day to day necessities of keeping warm, transportation and keeping food on the table.
+And if you are an older American, then hopefully you can clearly see how this currency war may be one of the major determinants of your personal standard of living for years and even decades to come.

 Next, let's consider the cost of the bailouts.
 Hundreds of billions of US government dollars have been given to major financial corporations, even while almost $2 trillion in newly created money was transferred from the Federal Reserve to financial institutions in the Fed's private manipulation of US markets.
 When we see record bonuses at some investment banks, even as the trillions are manufactured out of the nothingness, we're also seeing waves of bullets hitting all of us in the back.